Calinou/GDevelop-website/README.md

 Any contribution, design or wording enhancements is welcome!
 Open issues if you having anything to say or, even better, submit a pull request.
 You can also discuss with the community on **[GDevelop forums](http://forum.compilgames.net)**.

+If you want to **translate the website to your language**, just go on [the Crowdin translation project](https://crowdin.com/project/gdevelop-website)!

 ## Development

+Ensure you have [Node.js](https://nodejs.org) installed.
+Bower is used for managing front-end dependencies, EJS templates files are used to write the pages and gulp is used to launch tasks.

 ### Installation

-Ensure you have [Node.js](https://nodejs.org) installed.
-Bower is used for managing front-end dependencies and grunt is used to launch tasks.

     npm install -g bower
-    npm install -g grunt-cli
+    npm install -g gulp
     npm install
     bower install

 ### Workflow

-To update main.html with bower dependencies, compile stylesheets and javascript files, launch grunt:
+To generate HTML pages from .ejs files, with bower dependencies, compiled stylesheets and javascript files, launch gulp:

-    grunt
+    gulp

-A grunt *watch* task is available that monitor any changes to the .js or .scss files:
+A gulp *watch* task is available that monitors any changes to the .ejs, .js or .scss files:

-    grunt watch
+    gulp watch

 Simply open main.html to see the website.
-Language redirections is handled by index.php (require that you access to this file using a PHP server)
+Language redirections is handled by index.php (require that you access to this file using a PHP server).

+### Updating translations

+In .ejs files, make sure that any string to be translated is wrapped inside a call to `_` function (this mimics gettext way of marking strings to translate):

+    <p><%= _('Text to translate') %></p>

+ * Update *locale/catalog.json* by running `gulp update-translation`.
+ * The *catalog.json* should then be uploaded to the [the Crowdin translation project](https://crowdin.com/project/gdevelop-website) by the project administrator.
+ * To update the translations, build the project on the Crowdin page, download the archive and replace *.json* files in *locale* directory by the ones contained in the archive.

 ## License